Find Teaching Schools

 Private not-for-profit Public vs. Private

 There are 14,934 students at Boston College in total, 9,780 of which are undergraduates, and of those, 9,571 are full-time.
-Boston College has a freshman retention rate of 95%, which is a good sign that once students arrive at the school, they want to stay.
+Students tend to stick around at Boston College.
+The freshman retention rate is 93%.

-Only 19% of students who apply get accepted.
-Of the accepted students, 46% are men and 54% are women.
+About 26% of students who apply get accepted.
+Around 46% of accepted students are men, and 54% are women.

 #14